RainbowMarks/rainbowmarks.github.io/_posts/2024-08-16-2024-2024-solo-nationals-photos.md

 ## Important Note

-We will be running and working the final heat each day, which may limit our ability to shoot cars competing in those classes.
+As of right now, we will be running and working the final heat each day, which may limit our ability to shoot cars competing in those classes.
 We'll do our best to capture as much as we can, but please be aware of this potential limitation.

 ## Contact Us